 Thank you for your question, and for your concern.

 The greater part of the problem is to ground our children (sons and daughters) in the absolute authority of the Word of God.
-When they are committed by faith to living in all of life according to the pattern set out by God in His Word, they will see that every culture conflicts with that Word.
+When they are committed by faith to living all of life according to the pattern set out by God in his Word, they will see that every culture conflicts with that Word.
 Obviously, only a regenerate heart and living faith in Jesus Christ can give that commitment.
 It may not mean that our daughters only keep the home; don’t forget that the “excellent wife” of Proverbs first took care of her family and home, but also engaged in real estate and commerce.
-So we have to be careful that our own expectations of our children are also directed by Scripture rather than our own upbringing.
+So we have to be careful that our expectations of our children are also directed by Scripture rather than our own upbringing.

 Yes, many ladies and men have lost their way these days.
-Feminism is primarily one aspect of the general revolt against God’s rule in this world, but only one aspect.
-Let us teach and pray and labor for entire godliness for all people.
+Feminism is primarily one aspect of the general revolt against God’s rule in this world—but only one aspect.
+Let us teach and pray and labor for entire godliness for all people!